erika-ez/ErikasHusband/_posts/DRAFT-2026-08-16-1-chicago-sandan.md

   (2) You've got to go through the rain to appreciate the sunshine I hope the first point isn't true.
 Actually, I hope the second point isn't true either.
 What counts as rain anyway?
 The storm obscures the destination, but the path beckons, just follow...
 I don't know where it leads, but I have to trust in the tendencies of nature to lead me to sunny skies.

 The last thing I can say about love is the "in" is a challenging word when appended to "love."
 To say "I love-" vs. "I'm in love-" triggers two different reactions in many people.
 During a conversation with Raul, he noted with no hesitation that he is (platonically) _in_ love with his male friend(s).
-When I asked Eric, he hesitated on the _in._ I could clearly see the (platonically) _in_
+When I asked Eric, he hesitated on the _in._ In my eyes, between Cash and Eric, the platonic _in_ was visible in their actions - Cash volunteering to help Eric move, and the supportive dynamic that exists between that.
+But to make that leap is difficult.
+I thought it was just a man thing - societal standards, toxic masculinity, etc., but when I asked Maya and Joyce how they felt about _in,_ there was a visceral reaction to the _in love_ compared to just _love._ Maya thinks to feel/be _in love_ is a temporary feeling, one that emerges in the best of moments, but it is not something that just happens and can be freely and casually declared.
+Joyce feels that to be _in love_ is a mirage, a fleeting feeling that requires someone to give themselves fully in a way that never lasts.
+To say _I'm in love_ is an omen of doom.

 maya - thinks love is temporary (with the in) joyce - you dont feel platonically in love (its not real, its fleeting) the in is a giving - to give yourself - but should it last forever the in is a spear

 ***